School choice with independent versus consolidated districts: Model

 \begin{example} Consider two balanced school districts $D_1$ and $D_2$, the first one with schools $s_1,s_2$ and students $t_1,t_2$, whereas the second one has school $s_3$ and student $s_3$.
 All schools have capacity one.
 The preferences and priorities appear below.
 The SOSM before consolidation occurs appears in squares, whereas the SOSM after consolidation appears in circles.

-This table can be read as follows: before consolidation, student $t_1$ is matched to school $ \ensquare{$s_2$} $, which is her top priority.
-After district consolidation, student $t_1$ is instead matched to school $\encircle{$s_1$}$, which is only second in her rank order list.
-It follows that the two students from district $D_1$ are harmed by district consolidation, whereas the one student from district $D_2$ retains her initial match.
-Hence, the number of losers is larger than the number of winners: $\left\vert T^- (\sigma_\sosm) \right\vert = 2 > 0=\left\vert T^+ (\sigma_\sosm)\right\vert$. \end{example}
+Both students from district $D_1$ are harmed by district consolidation, whereas the one student from district $D_2$ retains her initial match.
+Hence, the number of losers is larger than the number of winners. \end{example}

-Example \ref{example1} shows how consolidation can be bad for students, even when they are systematically assigned to schools using the SOSM.
-It can be generalised to show that, for any ESCP, we can partition the society into districts in such a way that every student is weakly better off before than after district consolidation.
-Formally, let $\mathcal{D'}=\{D'_1, \ldots D'_{r'}\}$ be a partition of $T \cup S$ satisfying the following property:
+Example \ref{example1} shows how consolidation can be bad for students, and can be generalised to show that, for any ESCP, we can partition the society into districts in such a way that every student is weakly worse off after district consolidation.\footnote{Whenever $\sigma_{\sosm} (t,\Omega)$ is Pareto optimal and different from $\sigma_{\sosm} (t,D)$, at least one student benefits from district consolidation.
+Conditions on schools' priorities such as acyclicity, guarantee that the SOSM is Pareto optimal for students \citep{ergin2002efficient}.
+Many other conditions on preferences and priorities have been proposed, see \cite{cantillon2022respecting} and references therein.} But what can we expect on an average instance of an ESCP?
+We answer this question next using random markets.

-The above property says that if a student in district $D'_i$ is matched after consolidation, his matched school should also be in district $D'_i$.
-Note that because we have assumed that i) the society is either balanced or underdemanded and ii) each school is better than remaining unmatched, each student is matched after consolidation.
-Thus, property \eqref{eq:1} implies that every district is either balanced or underdemanded.
-If this property holds, we obtain the following result.